vedanti-nagane/vallanchler/README.md

-- 👋 Hi, I’m Vedanti
+- 👋 Hi, I’m Vedanti.
+I also go by the name Vallanchler or Val for short :)
-- 👀 I have knowledge od C++, DSA and OOP
+- 👀 I have knowledge of C++, DSA and OOP
 - 🌱 Right now, I'm learning Web Development

 <!---